liangf1/Test_FL/README.md

     </div> <br>

 # 🙌 Welcome to Free-Hit
+# I added a new line here for my DSCI 601 M11 Github Homework

 + As we all prefer open-source softwares for our daily use, it can be difficult to find tools that are specific to our needs.
 This is where  **Free-Hit** comes in.
 + Free-Hit is a tool used to search for open-source projects that are both free and helpful for our needs